backend-development/backend-development-textbook/source/rails_view_and_controller.md

 ![scaffold](images/rest.png)

-Do adapt the views to better fit your users needs, but at the same time try to keep the underlying routes the same!
+Do adapt the views to better fit your users needs, but try to keep the underlying routes the same!

 ### Now do 'Rails for Zombies' Episode no 4